h-serizawa/vertica-extension-functions/mallocinfo/README.md

 ```

 ### Notes

-MallocInfo function has been tested in Vertica 12.0.2 and 11.0.2.

 This function needs to be created as Unfenced UDx to trigger malloc_info() system call in Vertica process.